heartmovment/DonatePX/README.md

 # DonatePX
-# This is out Capstone Project for our BOOTCAMP
+# This is our Capstone Project for our BOOTCAMP
 # Hope you like it!